legendschwab/cmor438individual/Supervised Machine Learning/5. K-Nearest Neighbors/README.md

 What does "closest" mean?
 This idea of "closest" usually refers to L2 **Euclidean** distance but other forms of distance can be used.
 We will explore both Euclidean distance and Manhattan distance when applying this algorithm.

-In this following notebook, we will use the speed, height, and number of inversions on a roller coaster to predict the minimum height requirement in order to ride the roller coaster.
+In this following notebook, we will use the speed and height of a roller coaster to predict whether a roller coaster has inversions or not.
+We will first use L2 Euclidean distance but we will also try Manhattan distance and compare our results.

 -- Notes from Class: